ypinhsuan/tp/docs/DeveloperGuide.md

 3. User requests to list students
 4. Tutor's Pet shows a list of students
 5. User requests to link a specific student to a specific module in the list
-6. Tutor's Pet links that student to the specified module class.
+6. Tutor's Pet links that student to the specified module class

     Use case ends.